GIT-Date/GIT-Date/README.md

 Devon, Sharmarke, Ryan, Adrian

 GIT- Date is an app for those in the tech world for them to connect with each other and see a a list of interests that they have and match with them.
+Our application makes it easy for an individual to meet other singles via an online application.
+It takes away the need to meet someone in person first in order to get to know them.
+This gives you the chance to get to know someone before you commit to an actual meetup in person.
+It also helps you find people with similar interests so it makes looking for someone with those interests a little easier.

 # project-prep